 Clearwater Beach

-While Clearwater is known to be a notoriously busy beach, it is also known for its breathtaking sunsets.
-If you don’t want to stay on the physical beach you can go enjoy Pier 60, which is a massive boardwalk.
+While Clearwater is a notoriously busy beach, it is also known for its breathtaking sunsets.
+If you don’t want to stay on the physical beach you can enjoy Pier 60, which is a massive boardwalk.
 Make the most of your visit by checking out Sunsets at Pier 60, a nightly sunset celebration with street performers.
 The celebration begins an hour before sunset and continues until an hour past sundown.

 If you want to spend the day at the beach, check out the resort day pass available for the nearby Hyatt Regency Clearwater Beach Resort and Spa.
-Day passes include beach and pool access, a discount on bike rentals and more.
+Day passes include beach and pool access, a discount on bike rentals, and more.
 The resort is located within walking distance of Pier 60.

 Curtis Hixon Waterfront Park

-Located right downtown and framed by the University of Tampa, this popular downtown park is stretched out on about eight acres of land.
-Grab a blanket and have a picnic on the Great Lawn to watch the sun sink down behind the university.
+Located right downtown and framed by the University of Tampa, Curtis Hixon Waterfront Park is stretched out on about eight acres of land.
+Grab a blanket and enjoy a picnic on the Great Lawn to watch the sun sink down behind the university.

-Curtis Hixon Waterfront Park is also home to the monthly Rock the Park Tampa outdoor concert series.
+This popular downtown park is also home to the monthly Rock the Park Tampa outdoor concert series.
 This free in-person live music event that’s perfect for a budget-friendly date night.

 M. Bird Rooftop Bar

-Thanks to its west-facing location and elevated rooftop digs, M. Bird, within Armature Works, is one of the most coveted downtown spots for soaking up sunset views on the horizon with a cocktail in hand.
 Hitch a ride on the Pirate Water Taxi or stroll the Tampa Riverwalk to get there and grab dinner from one of the vendors inside of Heights Public Market before heading upstairs for your sunset toast.

 Check out these other rooftop bars in Tampa for more sunset viewing with a drink in hand.